alsd4git/dockerini/automation/README.md

-# Docker Telegram Notifications Stack
+# Automation Stack

-This stack provides a comprehensive solution for monitoring Docker containers and receiving notifications via Telegram.
-It combines three powerful tools:
+A comprehensive automation and monitoring solution for Docker.
+This stack provides Docker event notifications, image monitoring, and automatic container updates through Telegram.

 ## Components